donovankeith/convert-video-to-gif-clips/README.md

 ## AI Notice

-This script was written in collaboration with ChatGPT.
+This script & documentation was written in collaboration with ChatGPT.